CamiloMaria/camilo-portafolio/README.md

 # Camilo Portfolio

 ## Description
-This is a personal portfolio website for Camilo José María Castillo, a Software Engineer.
 The website showcases his skills, experience, projects, and testimonials from clients.
 It's built with modern web technologies and features a sleek, responsive design with interactive elements and animations.

 ## Table of Contents
 - [Installation](#installation)